 How Pressfarm can help with your reputation management

-When you look at the major ordeals that Zuckerberg was facing, the media played a part in making sure that ny negative news blew up.
+When you look at the major ordeals that Zuckerberg was facing, the media has always played a major part in making sure that any negative news blew up.
 In order to avoid having this happen with your own business, it’s important to engage in media outreach continuously, right from day one.
 By sharing valuable content that media professionals appreciate, you can create a positive reputation that both they and their readers feel connected to.